Kassopaia

 Kassopaia (Κασσωπαία) is a former municipality on the island of Corfu, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality North Corfu, of which it is a municipal unit.
 It is located in the northeasternmost tip of the island of Corfu.
-It has a land area of 33.749 km² and a population of 2,185 (2011 census).
-The seat of the municipality was the town of Gimari (pop.
-23).
-Its largest towns are Kassiopi (pop.
-812), Nisáki (278), and Agnítsini (119).
+It has a land area of 33.749 km2 and a population of 2,281 (2021 census).
+The seat of the municipality was the village Gimari.

 Subdivisions

 The municipal unit Kassopaia is subdivided into the following communities (constituent villages in brackets):